 Kids at specialty restaurants

-Royal Caribbean welcomes children that are 13 years old or younger to its specialty restaurants (when accompanied by an adult) and even offers them special pricing.
+Royal Caribbean welcomes children that are 12 years old or younger to its specialty restaurants (when accompanied by an adult) and even offers them special pricing.

-Kids ages 6-12 can dine at specialty restaurants for a $8 cover charge.
+Kids ages 6-12 can dine at specialty restaurants for a $10 cover charge.
 Kids 5 years old and under eat free.

 Dietary restrictions and special requests

-Vegetarian Meals (including Indian-style vegetarian) are available on all menus in the Dining Room and Windjammer Cafe every day.
+Vegetarian meals (including Indian-style vegetarian) are available on all menus in the Dining Room and Windjammer Cafe every day.
 Guests do not need to make a special request for these meals.

 For any and all dietary requests, contact your travel agent or Certified Vacation Planner and request that the remark be noted in your reservation details.
-If you made your reservation online at royalcaribbean.com you may add your request to the "update personal information." section.
-You may also send an e-mail request to firstname.lastname@example.org; please include in the e-mail the guests' names, booking number, ship name and sail date.
-E-mails will receive an automated response.
+If you made your reservation online at royalcaribbean.com, you may add your request to the "update personal information." section.
+You may also send an email request to [email protected].

 More Royal Caribbean food info